 It would be inhumane to stay here without cooking lesson from Lisa

-The Beltrami family.
 Since the 1970s the villa has been owned by the Beltrami family.
 Barbara is on hand should your four-year-old child lock herself in the bathroom, or heaven forbid you should run out of wine.
 There’s a morning check to see if you need anything, otherwise you’re left to your own devices.
-It’s not entirely self-catering: every morning, breakfast (including homemade cakes) is laid out and there is a cook on hand to prepare lunches and dinners; such as Florentine steak, sea bass, linguine and risotto.
+It’s not entirely self-catering.
+Every morning, breakfast is laid out and there is a cook on hand to prepare lunches and dinners.

-I’d seen pictures of the place, but that doesn’t give you a sense of the property’s vastness, nor does it give you a sense of the perfect silence interrupted only by the sweet chorus of songbirds, or the fresh air that fills the rooms.
-There’s a 19thcentury pianoforte, which I’m not qualified to play, and a serious-looking games room that evokes images of hard drinking and poker.
+Pictures doesn’t give you a sense of the property’s vastness, nor does it give you a sense of the perfect silence.
+Interrupted only by the sweet chorus of songbirds.
+There’s a pianoforte, and a serious-looking games room that evokes images of hard drinking and poker.
 These days, the silver standing ashtrays are for decoration only and the gambling is replaced with Trivial Pursuit.

 We step outside as swallows skim the surface of the pool for a drink on the wing.
 The birds aren’t the only creatures to be tempted by the cool water in the afternoon heat.
 I could wallow in here for hours with an Aperol Spritz (there’s a fully-stocked spirit bar) but I’ve got exploring to do.